The first episode of my Childhood Vaccine Safety is all about “Immunity” and

 Prolonged stimulation of TH2 cells can lead to an imbalance

-inhibit the natural switch that is supposes to happen around 6 months
+inhibit the natural switch that is supposed to happen around 6 months

 TH2 cell domination creates: